Melancholia States of the Atlantic Meridional Overturning Circulation: Introduction

 As clarified in \cite{ASH12}, tipping behaviour can result, by and large, from three different mathematical mechanisms, which are often co-existent in real-life systems: 1) classical {\it bifurcations} associated with quasi-adiabatic modulations of the parameters of the system (B-tipping); 2) transitions occurring specifically as a result of non-negligible {\it rates} of change of one or more system parameters (R-tipping); and 3) {\it stochastic} perturbations inducing transitions between competing modes of operation of the system (N-tipping).

 These tipping mechanisms all rely on an underlying multistability of the system, which originates in nonlinear dynamical laws associated with positive feedbacks, leading to the existence of multiple competing stable states.
 A notable example of multistability in the Earth system is the AMOC, the stability properties of which have long been studied beginning with the landmark contribution by Stommel \citep{Stommel1961}, who highlighted using a simple box model that the competing (destabilizing) salinity and (stabilizing) temperature advection feedbacks can result in more than one competing state.
 Here, the freshwater flux into the ocean is the natural parameter controlling whether the system is in a monostable or bistable configuration.
 One state - resembling the present-day AMOC conditions - is characterized by a vigorous interhemispheric circulation ('ON' state).
 The competing state instead features weak or absent large scale flow ('OFF' state).
 The driving mechanisms, controls, and stability of the AMOC are being actively studied \citep{Kuhlbrodt2007,Weijer2018}, especially because variations in the intensity and features of the AMOC can have key impact on the regional and even global climate \citep{Rahmstorf2002,Liu2020}, and are thought to have played a major role in large climatic variations in the Pleistocene \citep{Broecker1990,Barker2021}.
-A wealth of studies performed using models of different complexity have confirmed the overall picture proposed by Stommel \citep{Rahmstorf2005,Hawkins2011}, and observations of so-called early-warning signals associated with B-tipping indicate that the ongoing climate change might be leading to a loss of stability of the current active state of the AMOC, i.e., a loss of the present intense interhemispheric ocean heat transport \citep{Boers2021,Ditlevsen2023,vanWesten2024}.